gztchan/svgo-compressor/README.md

 - The [SVGO project](https://github.com/svg/svgo), for creating the golden standard for SVG compression.
 - [Andrey Shakhmin](https://github.com/turbobabr), for his inspiration during the [Hamburg Hackathon](http://designtoolshackday.com), where he showed us how to use node modules inside Sketch.

+## Support & feedback

+We’ve done our best to make the Plugin useful & usable, but we know there’s always room for improvement.
+If you have any question or want to share your feedback, we’d love to hear it.
+Either file an issue, or get in touch with us at <developers@sketchapp.com>